Jump to: About the Art Prize - Categories and Prizes - Important Dates - Terms and Conditions - Application Form - More Information

 All works selected for the exhibition must remain on display in See Street Gallery, Meadowbank TAFE until after the conclusion of the exhibition.

 SELECTING AND JUDGING

 The winner of the People’s Choice Award will be determined by the entry with the highest number of votes cast by the public.
-The winner of this award will be published on Council’s website after the conclusion of the exhibition on Tuesday 5 October 2021.
+The winner of this award will be published on Council’s website after the conclusion of the digital exhibition on Monday 3 January 2022.

 The City of Ryde reserves the right to change the judges without notification to the entrants.